|Activity||Ruby Valley Trek|

 Don't Worry; We'll Pick You Up!

 We provide free airport arrival and departure transfer on any flight for Ruby Valley Trek package.
 You will be received from our representative crew from Discovery World Trekking regardless of the flight you take holding a pamphlet of your name and our company name with a warm-hearted welcome with either a khada or a marigold garland and you’ll be escorted to your hotel with all comfort possible.

 7 Days Ruby Valley trek includes Six nights home stay/ Local lodge to lodge stay at a mountain where we use the local lodges that provide basic facility and will make you feel homely with the warm hospitality of the local people.

-Two nights Hotels in Kathmandu before and after the trek is required which is not included in the package.
-Kathmandu has a wide range of hotel for all budgets and your interest.
+Two nights of Hotels in Kathmandu before and after the trek is required which is not included in the package.
+Kathmandu has a wide range of hotels for all budgets and your interest.
 We prefer your choice.